striezel/mouse-click-simulator/readme.md

-# Mouse click simulator
+# Mouse Click Simulator

-Mouse click simulator  _(working title, final name may change)_ will be a Windows Forms application that can be used to simulate mouse clicks on any desktop window easily.
+Mouse Click Simulator is a Windows Forms application that can be used to simulate mouse clicks on any desktop window easily.

 ## Prerequisites

 To run the program you need the .NET 6 runtime.
 The current .NET 6 runtime can be downloaded from
 <https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime>.

+## Version history

+A changelog is available in [changelog.md](./changelog.md).

 ## Copyright and Licensing